Gaganyaan: If something goes wrong seconds before launch. . .

 [What ISRO stands to gain from Gaganyaan?]

 In 2018, the crew of Soyuz MS-10 separated from their launch vehicle after a booster rocket separation failure occurred at an altitude of 50 km during the ascent.
-However, at this point in the mission the LES had already been ejected and was not used to separate the crew capsule from the rest of the launch vehicle.
+However, at this point in the mission, the LES had already been ejected and was not used to separate the crew capsule from the rest of the launch vehicle.

 Backup motors were utilized to separate the crew capsule resulting in the crew landing safely and uninjured approximately 19 minutes after launch.

 What is the 'Apollo 1 disaster':